DeepakKumar29th/SmartStock-AI/README.md

 SmartStock AI is a retail inventory analytics and decision-support project.

-It uses historical retail data to:
+It uses historical retail data to analyze demand, forecast next-day sales, identify stockout risk, and support replenishment decisions.

-- Analyze sales and demand
-- Forecast next-day demand
-- Identify stockout risk
-- Suggest replenishment quantities
-- Support inventory decisions

 **Project Flow**